k-hirru/react-localGuides/README.md

     - Location (`useLocation`),
     - Infinite nearby businesses (`useInfiniteNearbyBusinessesQuery`), and
     - Client-side filters (category + search),
       into a single stateful façade consumed by `HomeScreen`.
   - `useAppStore` acts as a thin orchestration layer for cross-screen client state such as:
     - Locally cached businesses, reviews, and favorites,
     - Search and refresh helpers,
       while delegating all remote data access to `businessService`, `reviewService`, and `favoriteService` via `useProtectedAction`.
   - `useUserFavorites` is a tiny hook that exposes the current user’s favorite IDs from `useAppStore`, giving consumers a clear entry point for favorites state.
 - **Network/side-effect guard:**
   - `useProtectedAction` centralizes connectivity checks and retry/alert behavior around async actions, so services and hooks can assume they are called only when the device is online.
+- **Error handling pattern:**
+  - Services log and throw domain-friendly errors; hooks such as `useHomeBusinesses` convert those into UI state (booleans and `errorMessage` strings); and screens (`HomeScreen`, `BusinessDetailsScreen`, `SignUpScreen`) surface them via inline banners or `Alert.alert` so users always get clear feedback when something fails.

 This separation makes it clear what is **server state** (owned by React Query + services) vs what is **client/derived state** (owned by hooks/contexts like `useHomeBusinesses`, `useAppStore`, and `AuthContext`).